 Soak the grids in hot, soapy water and clean them with a nylon scrubbing pad.
 If they’re really encrusted, use oven cleaner in a well-ventilated area and rinse clean.

-Remove & replace lava rock
+Remove and replace lava rock

 If your gas grill uses lava rock, remove the old rocks and throw them away.
 Lava rock which is more than one season old will disintegrate and can clog your gas grill’s burners.
 Lava rock can also hold grease which can cause fires.
 Replacing the rock each year is wise.
 If your grill uses ceramic or pumice tiles, remove the pieces and clean them with a wire brush.